Q. Describe the most common types of jobs you do for your clients.

 Q. What do you wish customers knew about you or your profession?

 A. I served on the Board of Directors of the National Association of Professional Pet Sitters from 2008-2010.
-For my work as part of the Certification Committee from 2007-2010 I was awarded the title of '' Member in Action '' .
+For my work as part of the Certification Committee from 2007-2010 I was recognized with the '' Member in Action '' Award .
 Part of my personal choice in giving back to my community has been my volunteer work in mentoring new pet sitting business owners.
 As a result, I co-founded the Traingle Area Professional Pet Sitters group .
 We have 27 members and serve an area of 5 counties including Wake.
 As President of TAPPS , I continue to volunteer my time by inviting experts in the field of pet care to speak to our TAPPS group at our monthly meetings .
 Our TAPPS Group also works together as a team to raise awareness about homeless pets in our community and we support our local rescue and foster groups and animal shelters.

 Q. How did you decide to get in your line of work?

 A. This decision for me was the result of my spiritual journey and my quest to find my soul's pupose and true happiness and fulfillment.
 I have been aware of the importance of my own spiritual growth for 30 years and so I've done a lot of studying and exploring.
 My personal launch came in June of 2001 when I sat down one day and impusively wrote a letter to God.
 I wrote to God that I felt like I was going to leave my job soon; I asked for clarity and guidance and told God in my letter that I would love to work with animals.
 Two days later I lost my corporate job!
 I then had to choose to take another couple of leaps of faith and a year later I created Ark Angels Pet Care !